Probing millisecond magnetar formation in binary neutron star mergers through X-ray follow-up of gravitational wave alerts: Predictions of a millisecond magnetar detection

 \subsubsection{Flux evolution over time}

 To fully evaluate the typical millisecond magnetar detectability, it is also important to consider the evolution of its luminosity with time.
 For this, we only consider the trapped zone.
 Indeed, the emission from the free zone, being less reprocessed than in the trapped zone, rarely outlives the millisecond magnetar lifetime.
-The study of the trapped zone allows us to monitor the evolution from SMNS merger remnant as well as stable NS.
-Thus, we estimated the fluxes from the potential magnetars in the trapped zone at fixed times after the merger.
+The emission duration in the free zone is thus limited to the magnetar time of collapse (if any), typically ending before our predicted start of observations for more than half of the magnetars with a magnetic field of 10$^{15}$~G or above (see, e.g., Fig. \ref{hist_time_col}).
+Thus, we estimated the fluxes from the potential magnetars in the trapped zone at fixed times after the merger to monitor the evolution from SMNS merger remnant on top of stable NS.